oHominio/hominio/packages/hominio-voice/README.md

 The core codebase of this project is released under the **MIT License** (see the [LICENSE](./LICENSE) file for details).

-This project relies on external specific TTS engines (like `Coqui XTTSv2`) and LLM providers which have their **own licensing terms**.
+This project relies on external TTS engines and LLM providers which have their **own licensing terms**.
 Please ensure you comply with the licenses of all components you use.